 - Proceed to Part 2 above.

-NOTE: If red indicator light does not blink, it is not taking the programming steps.
-Check the 9 volt battery under the keypad numbers.
-To access, press inward, under the number pad lip while sliding downward to expose the battery.
+NOTE: If the red indicator light does not blink, it is not taking the programming steps.
+Check the 9-volt battery under the keypad numbers.
+To access, press inward, under the number pad lip while sliding down to expose the battery.

 - Press “SEND” 2 times for your system to grab your frequency and code it in.

-- Press “SEND” once to test system and start your door moving.
+- Press “SEND” once to the test system and start your door moving.

 Adding More Doors to Keypad: